jiananlu/vojiapp/README.md

    - For development: Use a local server (recommended)

 Run `npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch` to build Tailwindcss.
+Install tailwincss CLI if you don't have it yet: `npm install -D tailwindcss @tailwindcss/cli`.

 ### Development Server Options